 The protocol centers around tickets.
 Tickets are issued by the trusted third-party and utilize symmetric encryption (the key known only to the trusted third-party) to establish their trust.
 As we’ll explain later, certain user passwords are also used to encrypt and sign specific tickets.
 However, the root of the protocol’s security is the key used by the trusted third-party.

-The Kerberos implementation found within Microsoft Active Directory is based off of the Kerberos Network Authentication Service (V5), which is detailed in RFC 4120.
+The Kerberos implementation found within Microsoft Active Directory is based on the Kerberos Network Authentication Service (V5), which is detailed in RFC 4120.
 Microsoft expanded upon the base protocol specification adding a number of extensions to the protocol (MS-KILE) to implement behaviors and features specific to Active Directory and the Windows operating system.

 TL;DR: A client requests a ticket for a user from the KDC using the user’s password to encrypt the request.
 If the KDC can decrypt the request with the user’s password it knows, it knows the client has supplied the correct password for the user.
 The KDC creates a ticket-granting ticket (TGT) for the user and encrypts the TGT with the user’s password and returns it to the client.
 If the client can decrypt the ticket with the password it has then it knows that the KDC is legitimate (this is a form of mutual authentication).

-A client requests a ticket for a service from the KDC by presenting its TGT and a ticket-granting service (TGS) request that includes the service principal name for the service it would like to access.
+A client requests a ticket for a service from the KDC by presenting it’s TGT and a ticket-granting service (TGS) request that includes the service principal name for the service it would like to access.
 The KDC creates a service ticket (TGS)which is encrypted with the service’s password hash, then encrypts the ticket and authenticator message with the shared ticket-granting service session key, and finally sends the TGS back to the client.

 A client requests access to an application server (service) by presenting the service ticket it obtained from the KDC to the application server, which decrypts the message using its own password hash.
 If it successfully decrypts the TGS, the application server grants access to the client.